Postgraduate Program at the HZDR

 The objective of a PhD is independent scientific research, which should be completed within three years.
 To achieve this goal, the HZDR offers an ideal environment.

-- eight scientific institutes working in the three research fields Energy, Health and Matter
+- ten scientific institutes and two departments working in the three research fields Energy, Health and Matter

 - multidisciplinary research work

 - international: many PhD students come from abroad

 - using large-scale research infrastructure